getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 * zip support (used by GPM)
 * `mbstring` (multibyte string support)

-For enabling `openssl` and unzipping you will need to find in the `php.ini` file of your Linux distribution for lines like:
+For enabling `openssl` and (un)zip support you will need to find in the `php.ini` file of your Linux distribution for lines like:

   - `;extension=openssl.so`.
   - `;extension=zip.so`.

-and removing the leading semicolon.
+and remove the leading semicolon.

 ##### Optional Modules